rocketeers/docs/I-Introduction/Getting-started.md

 You can also install it globally by doing `mv rocketeer.phar /usr/local/bin/rocketeer` which will then give you a global `rocketeer` command to use in any folder.

 Then you just need to type `rocketeer ignite`.
-You'll get asked a series of question to setup your project and you show be good to go.
+You'll get asked a series of question to setup your project and you should be good to go.

 ## With Composer

+### Locally

 You can also install Rocketeer with Composer as any package :